Kristina01111000/unichirsite/README.md

 # unichirsite

+- need to make the changes he sent me
 About:
 - about us page was never finished, it still has lorem ipsum on it, not linked to anywhere on the site, what does he want to finish it?
 - using sendinblue for emails -> they work